sethgeyer/rake-warmup/README.md

 Do you see the rake tasks you wrote listed?
 Unless you added a desc to the tasks you wrote, you won't see them listed by `rake -T`.
 The reason is that `rake -T` only lists rake tasks that have a description.
-Add a desc to each of you
+Add a desc to each of the rake tasks you have defined and run `rake -T` again.

-rake -T

-- namespaces

-- prerequisites

-- environment variables
+## Namespaces

+Often you will have a set of rake tasks that are all related to one another.
+As an example, think about all the database related rake tasks we have been using so far (db:create, db:migrate, db:rollback, etc).
+With rake, you can create these kinds of related tasks using a namespace.

+    namespace :greeting do
+      desc "Say hello"
+      task :hello do
+        puts "Hello there"
+      end

+      desc "Say howdy"
+      task :howdy do
+        puts "Howdy partner"
+      end
+    end

+## Prerequisites

+Often times you will want one rake task to depend on another.
+Rake allows us to define dependencies on tasks.
+These dependencies are called prerequisites,

+    task :first do
+      puts "First!"
+    end

+    task :second => :first do
+      puts "Second!"
+    end

+Write a rake task called `ready_for_class`, that depends on tasks called `wake_up`, `eat_breakfast`, and `brush_teeth`.

+## Environment Variables

 - default tasks?

-## Wrapup
+## Wrapping Up

 That is all for this warmup, but there is a lot more to rake.
+H